Anyon3/brutemyadmin/README.md

 How to
 ------------

+This script is made to be use in CLI

+Make sure the script have enough privilege to read / write the file cookie.txt

-Add the target PhpMyAdmin root directory to the file inc/target.txt - 1 by line
+- Add the target PhpMyAdmin root directory to the file inc/target.txt - 1 by line

-Add the list of password to try to the file inc/password.txt - 1 by line
+- Add the list of password to try to the file inc/password.txt - 1 by line

-Add the list of username to try to the file inc/username.txt - 1 by line
+- Add the list of username to try to the file inc/username.txt - 1 by line

 Extra
 ------------